sunfounder/pironman5-max/docs/source/omv.rst

    OpenMediaVault **does not** support installation on the Raspberry Pi OS desktop or Home Assistant OS.

    Please make sure you have installed the correct operating system and configured the network.
-   The procedure here is consistent with :ref:`install_os_sd_rpi`, but when selecting an image, please choose Raspberry Pi OS Lite from Raspberry Pi OS (other).
+   The procedure here is consistent with :ref:`nas_install_os_sd_rpi`, but when selecting an image, please choose Raspberry Pi OS Lite from Raspberry Pi OS (other).

    .. image:: img/omv/omv-install-1.png